 Hello again!
 I’m Susanna from Whimsy Workshop Teaching, and today I’m sharing some examples of how I use the Into the Wild series of informational texts by Claire Vial and Graham Meadows to teach about animals.

 My key concepts for these lessons were African animal characteristics and habitats.
 We discussed these as we looked at the pictures.
-Our class theme for January is Africa, so students had some background knowledge already.
+Our class theme for this month is Africa, so students had some background knowledge already.

 First, we used these books as a whole-class read-aloud, as I projected the images for the class.
 We studied the vocabulary and information on each page and compared the animals.